 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.
 Arachni yields great performance due to its asynchronous HTTP model.

-Vega is an open source platform to test the security of web applications.
-Vega can help you find and validate SQL Injections, Cross-Site Scripting (XSS), inadvertently disclosed sensitive information and other vulnerabilities.
-It is written in Java, GUI based and runs on Linux, OS X, and Windows.
+Vega is an open-source platform to test the security of web applications.
+Vega can help you find and validate SQL Injections, Cross-Site Scripting (XSS), inadvertently disclosed sensitive information, and other vulnerabilities.
+It is written in Java, GUI-based, and runs on Linux, OS X, and Windows.

-Acunetix tests for SQL Injection, XSS, XXE, SSRF, Host Header Injection and over 4500 other web vulnerabilities.
+Acunetix tests for SQL Injection, XSS, XXE, SSRF, Host Header Injection, and over 4500 other web vulnerabilities.
 It has the most advanced scanning techniques generating the least false positives possible.
 Inbuilt vulnerability management helps you prioritize and manage vulnerability resolution.

 You can use the web-based scanner or the executable.

-That’s the list of tools, what else would you like to know about web app penetration test?
+That’s the list of tools, what else would you like to know about the web app penetration test?
 Share your thoughts in the comments.